Buckle Up, Mississippi’s New Seat Belt Law Takes Effect July 1st

 Need Legal Advice?

 Anyone who has been injured in a car accident due to someone else’s negligence should be aware that they may have a viable personal injury claim on their hands, regardless of whether or not they were wearing a seat belt at the time of the accident.
-If you would like to discuss your legal options with an experienced Jackson car accident attorney contact Derek L. Hall, PLLC at (601) 202-2222 today.
+If you would like to discuss your legal options with an experienced Jackson car accident attorney contact Derek L. Hall, PC at (601) 202-2222 today.
 One of our knowledgeable attorneys would be happy to meet with you during a free initial consultation.